-If your current strategy meets these criteria, you need a new implementation plan, not a new strategy.
+If your current strategy meets these criteria, you need a new strategic plan, not a new strategy.

-For example, I interviewed Kumar Mahadevan near the end of his 35-year tenure.
+For example, while I wrote 7 Nonprofit Income Streams, I interviewed Kumar Mahadevan near the end of his 35-year tenure.
 Under his leadership, Mote Marine Laboratory grew from a small research lab into a major institution.

-One secret to Mote’s success he shared was their financial strategy.
+One secret of Mote’s success under his leadership was their financial strategy.
 In the late 1970s, Mote’s leaders realized that Mote needed to obtain individual donations from the community to fund research- the Laboratory’s mission.
-This realization became the basis of Mote’s strategy for decades.
+This realization became the financial strategy of Mote for decades.